-Butternut Squash Risotto with Apple Cider is perfect for a main dish or can be served with fish for a heartier meal.
-Wine gets replaced with apple cider to bring in plenty of fall flavor with a crispy sage leaf garnishment.
+This Butternut Squash Risotto with Apple Cider is perfect for a main dish or serve it with fish for a heartier meal.
+The addition of apple cider brings in plenty of fall flavor with a crispy sage leaf garnishment.

 I’m obsessed with any kind of risotto these days.
-If its an option at a restaurant, I’m always down!
-Risotto is not difficult to make, but does require a great deal of stirring.
-All the stirring is well worth the end result when you are left with this creamy, rice dish with my favorite squash.
+It is definitely my go-to side dish at any restaurant when offered.
+This risotto is not difficult to make, but does require a great deal of stirring.
+All the stirring is well worth the end result when you are left with a creamy, flavorful delight.

-Cubing the butternut squash before roasting cuts the cooking time in half.
-Just pop the squash in the microwave whole for a few minutes to make it easier to cut.
+Throw the squash in the microwave whole for a few minutes to make it easier to cut.
+Cubing the butternut squash before roasting it to cut the cooking time in half.
 This is crucial to someone like myself, whom has been known to have a few knife incidents when attempting to cut into hard squash.
 A bit of olive oil gets drizzled over the squash cubes with salt and pepper and is all ready to go by the time your risotto softened.

-Only around half of a butternut squash is needed for this recipe.
-I recommend still roasting the other half and saving it for a nice soup or saving it for a roasted veggie medley with your next dinner.
-Did you know that you can also roast your squash seeds much like pumpkin?
-See how to do this here.
+You only need around half of a butternut squash for this recipe.
+I recommend still roasting the other half and saving it for a nice soup or a roasted veggie medley with your next dinner.
+You can also, roast your squash seeds much like pumpkin.
+Click here to find out how.

-I think this would make a great Thanksgiving side dish for those looking to mix things up from the traditional pairings.
-I also recommend my favorite, Salted Caramel Sweet Potato Casserole with a pretzel topping…SO good!
-Okay, might as well make a Salted Caramel Pumpkin Poke Cake while you’re on the salted caramel train.
+This would make a great Thanksgiving side dish for those looking to mix things up from the traditional pairings.
+I also recommend my favorite, Salted Caramel Sweet Potato Casserole with a pretzel topping…so good!
+Don’t forget to make a Salted Caramel Pumpkin Poke Cake while you’re on the salted caramel train.
 A Caramel Apple Sangria is also the perfect, crowd-pleasing cocktail.

 - 1/2 of a butternut squash